 First study:

 The first recorded usage of flavonoids is when scientists began to research the pigments responsible for bright colors in flowers and fruits.
-Based on the result of the investigation, survival of plants depends on the most critical tasks that flavonoids function rather than aesthetic usages.
-In the initial experiment, it was discovered that flavonoids are shields against UV radiation for plants and at the same time acts as herbal and microbial pests.
+Based on the result of the investigation, the survival of plants depends on the most critical tasks that flavonoids function in, rather than aesthetic usages.
+In the initial experiment, it was discovered that flavonoids are shields against UV radiation for plants and at the same time act as herbal and microbial pests.

 As the research advanced, scientists began getting several isolates and characterizations of many flavonoids.
-This research has, in a manner, broadened the understanding not only on the chemical structure of flavonoids but their biological functions as well.
+This research has, in a manner, broadened the understanding not only of the chemical structure of flavonoids but their biological functions.
 Work done in this very field by chemists like Edgar Charles B. Hall and other similar chemists has pretty much laid down the foundational understanding of flavonoids; hence, the pathway paving their subsequent detailed further exploration into both plant biology as well as human health applications.

 Evolution of Research in Flavonoid Biosynthesis:

-Research work in flavonoid biosynthesis has, over the years undergone a series of momentous phases that represent the technological advancement in the related fields of chemistry, molecular biology, and plant sciences.
+Research work in flavonoid biosynthesis has, over the years, undergone a series of momentous phases that represent the technological advancement in the related fields of chemistry, molecular biology, and plant sciences.

 Early Phytochemistry (19th Century)

 The early work was basically on the isolation and characterization of the flavonoids coming from different sources of plants.
-Anthocyanins have been identified by Friedrich Wilhelm Runge in the 1830s; Adolf von Baeyer isolated quercetin from onion skins in 1857, which were the early important contributions to the field .
+Anthocyanins were identified by Friedrich Wilhelm Runge in the 1830s; Adolf von Baeyer isolated quercetin from onion skins in 1857, which was an important early contribution to the field .

 Structural Elucidation (Early 20th Century)